Geographical Information

 Children

 There is no specific statistic on the number of migrant children in Zimbabwe.
 However, the UNHCR indicates that there are nearly 7500 refugee children in Zimbabwe (UNHCR, 2022).
-Even though Zimbabwe is a signatory to the African Charter on the Rights and Welfare of Child that requires the country to provide access to basic services to all children including migrant children, unaccompanied migrant children, and children of refugees, in Zimbabwe, the Refugee Act (2001) and the Immigration Act (2001) provides protection for refugees and their children – under the age of eighteen years, thus excluding unaccompanied migrant children.
-Despite the fact that the Children’s Act stipulates that vulnerable children or children in need of care have the right to access basic services through the National Case Management System, the Act is silent on whether unaccompanied migrant children who are non-Zimbabwean are a category of “vulnerable children” or “children in need of care” (IOM, 2017).
-However, the National Plan for Orphan and Vulnerable Children developed in 2007 included “unaccompanied migrant children” in its definition as part of those qualified to access basic services in Zimbabwe.
+Even though Zimbabwe is a signatory to the African Charter on the Rights and Welfare of Child that requires the country to provide access to basic services to all children including migrant children, unaccompanied migrant children, and children of refugees, in Zimbabwe, the Refugee Act (2001) and the Immigration Act (2001) protects refugees and their children – under the age of eighteen years, thus excluding unaccompanied migrant children.
+Even though the Children’s Act stipulates that vulnerable children or children in need of care have the right to access basic services through the National Case Management System, the Act is silent on whether unaccompanied migrant children who are non-Zimbabwean are a category of “vulnerable children” or “children in need of care” (IOM, 2017).
+However, the National Plan for Orphan and Vulnerable Children developed in 2007 included “unaccompanied migrant children” in its definition - as part of those qualified to access basic services in Zimbabwe.

 Refugees and Asylum seekers

-With its fair share of problems with locals eager to leave the country, Zimbabwe remains an attractive destination for vulnerable groups – refugees and asylum seekers who are fleeing persecution in their home country.
+With its fair share of problems with locals eager to leave the country, Zimbabwe remains an attractive destination for vulnerable groups – refugees and asylum seekers fleeing persecution in their home country.
 Zimbabwe hosts refugees that emanate mostly from the Great Lake Regions.
 Zimbabwe adopts the Camp model of managing refugees.
-There are two refugee camps in Zimbabwe: the Tongogara refugee camp in Manicaland Province is the main refugee camp, and the Waterfalls refugee transit camp in Harare.
+There are two refugee camps in Zimbabwe: the Tongogara refugee camp in Manicaland Province is the main refugee camp and the Waterfalls refugee transit camp in Harare.
 The transit camp in Harare provides temporary shelter and other needs to refugees undergoing the status determination process before being transferred to the Tongogara refugee camp (IOM, 2017).
 Also, some refugees live in urban areas – mainly in Harare.
-According to the UNHCR report of 2021, there were 22,600 people of concern in Zimbabwe - more than 53% from the Democratic Republic of Congo (DRC).
-The people of concern in Zimbabwe come from DRC (12,020), Mozambique (3157), Rwanda (850), Burundi (964), and others (609) (UNHCR, 2021).
+According to the UNHCR (2023), there were 23,132 people of concern in Zimbabwe – more than 50% from the Democratic Republic of Congo (DRC).
+The people of concern in Zimbabwe come from the DRC (12,410), Mozambique (8,310), Rwanda (845), Burundi (966), and others (609) (UNHCR, 2023).
 Nationals from the Great Lake regions made up more than 85% of asylum seekers and refugees in Zimbabwe.
-Zimbabwe is also host to a small number of refugees from Somalia, Eritrea, and Ethiopia (Ibid).
+Zimbabwe is also host to a small number of refugees from Somalia, Eritrea, and Ethiopia (Ibid) .

 Emigration